Home > Health & Wellness > Health Library > Infertility Treatment for Women With PCOS

 polycystic ovary syndrome (PCOS) do not

-Often other treatment measures can restore balance to the body's metabolism and
+Often other treatment can restore balance to the body's metabolism and

-hormone system, making ovulation medicine unnecessary (or more effective if it
+hormone system, so that ovulation medicine is not needed (or works better if it

-fertilization (IVF) are sometimes used for women with PCOS who have tried
+fertilization (IVF) is sometimes used for women with PCOS who have tried

 Current as of:

 Kathleen Romito, MD - Family Medicine & Femi Olatunbosun, MB, FRCSC - Obstetrics and Gynecology

 To learn more about Healthwise, visit Healthwise.org.